unlight/asmt-javascript-questions/README.md

 - What React patterns are being used mostly in your code?
 - Could you please describe three Redux fundamental principles?
 - Stateful and stateless components.
 What is better?
 Pros and cons?
+- What’s the main selling point of React to you.
+Why did you chose to go with React?
+- What is JSX and how come we can write it in our JavaScript code — how do the browser recognize it?
+- What are the main 2 types of components you can declare in React, and when would you use one over another.
+- Since we mentioned life cycle — can you walk me through the cycle of mounting a stateful component?
+What functions are called in what order?
+Where would you place a request for data from the API?
+Why?
+- Can you explain the idea of “lifting the state up”?

 ### Angular.JS
 - What is disadvantages of using filters in templates in angular.js?